Organizations across the globe are adjusting to a new norm as a result of the sweeping changes brought on by COVID-19.

 Although this seems basic, it’s unfortunately less common than you’d think – especially in a door access control system.
 Why?
 Organizations opt to install request-to-exit sensors and access control card readers but often neglect to add door contacts.

 Because door contacts notify your security system when a door is left open, they can be critical to ensuring the exterior of your facility is properly secured.
-The cost of a door contact ranges and is relatively inexpensive, so it can be a cost-effective way to enhance your property’s access control.
+The cost of a door contact ranges and is relatively inexpensive, so it can be a cost-effective way to enhance your property’s access control security.

 2. Identify and limit primary entrances to ensure controlled entry into your building(s).